Table of contents

 Rescue dog socialising and training.

-When socialising your dog, it is essential to take it slowly, and you may wish to seek professional help from a dog trainer or similar.
+When socialising with your dog, it is essential to take it slowly, and you may wish to seek professional help from a dog trainer or something similar.

 Introducing New People to Your Dog.

-• Restricting the number of strangers your new rescue dog meets in the first few days is important.
+- Restricting the number of strangers your new rescue dog meets in the first few days is essential.

-• Remember that your new rescue is feeling overwhelmed, stressed and a bit scared due to all the changes they have no control over.
-It is essential that introductions to friends, family and neighbours are delayed until the dog has had a chance to settle in and, even then, taken slowly.
+- Remember that your new rescue is feeling overwhelmed, stressed and a bit scared due to all the changes they have no control over.
+Introductions to friends, family, and neighbours must be delayed until the dog has had a chance to settle in and, even then, is taken slowly.

-• Don’t allow visitors to get your new dog over-excited, as these will get beyond their control.
+- Don’t allow visitors to get your new dog over-excited, as these will reach beyond their control.

-• It is advisable to have the ‘dog on a lead when meeting new people for the first time.
-This means they can easily be removed if you or your dog are unhappy with the situation.
+- It is advisable to have the ‘dog on a lead when meeting new people for the first time.
+This means they can easily be removed if you or your dog are unhappy.

-• If your visitor seems uneasy or tense, then wait until they are more relaxed and ready to meet your dog.
-This will prevent any possible problems of your dog feeling threatened.
+- If your visitor seems uneasy or tense, wait until they are more relaxed and ready to meet your dog.
+This will prevent any possible problems or your dog from feeling threatened.

-• Carefully watch your dog for any signs that they are not comfortable with the situation.
-This could be licking their lips or nose, turning their head away etc. Whilst some dogs love meeting new people, others feel overwhelmed and stressed, so paying attention to any signs is important.
+- Carefully watch your dog for any signs that it is not comfortable with the situation.
+This could be licking its lips or nose, turning its head away, etc. While some dogs love meeting new people, others feel overwhelmed and stressed, so paying attention to any signs is important.

 It is important not to let your dog jump up at people.
 Teach your dog the “off” command from the start.